 - Rejuva's Mica Free Multi Purpose Powder is specifically praised on Mother Earth Living for being eco-friendly and cruelty-free.
 It's mica and titanium dioxide free and only fruits, berries and botanicals are used to create the coloring.

-Vogue and Bellatory recommend La Roche-Posay Respectissime Waterproof Mascara for Sensitive Eyes (about $25.00) because it can stand up to the occasional tear without smudging, makes lashes look thick, doesn't have parabens or fragrances, and doesn't flake.
+Vogue and Bellatory recommend La Roche-Posay Toleriane Waterproof Mascara (about $25.00) because it can stand up to the occasional tear without smudging, makes lashes look thick, doesn't have parabens or fragrances, and doesn't flake.
 This product has been allergy-tested.

 Consider Cream Eyeshadows

 No matter which brand you like, Total Beauty points out the need to use cream shadows instead of powders, but still steer clear of high-shimmer, glittery, and metallic shades as they can still irritate your eyes.
 The pigments in powder and cream formulas are different enough that the powders can cause more eye irritation than the creams.
 The article at Total Beauty does say that if you can't let go of your powders, at least use a shadow primer first.
 It'll give the powder something to adhere to so it's less likely to end up in your eyes.
 Try: